-The Habit that Will Make You a Success—Even in a Recession
+The Habit that Will Make You a Freelance Success

 When you were little, you learned how to tie your shoelaces.
 In the beginning, you had to really think about what you were doing.
 And it was hard.
 But the more times you tied your shoelaces, the easier it got—because tying your shoelaces became a habit.